kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 - ECS2EXT -- name of the protocol used in communication between Endpoint Communication Service and extension service
 - ECS -- short name for Endpoint Communication Service
+- payload-only message -- message that contains `payload` field value, but `status` value is missing.
-- `status` message -- message that contains `status` field value, but `payload` value is missing.
+- status-only message -- message that contains `status` field value, but `payload` value is missing.
 Used in delivery confirmation process.